-Minimum four semesters college German, five or more preferred; 3.0 g.p.a. in German.
+Minimum four semesters college German, five or more preferred; 3.0 g.p.a. in German, must be in good academic and disciplinary standing.

 Click the Application tab.